Contemplative Psychotherapy & Buddhist Psychology // Master of Arts

-Do you desire to help others in a clinical psychology setting?
+Do you desire to help others in a counseling setting?
 Do you want to be fully present with your clients?

-The Contemplative Counseling Psychology master's degree at Naropa University is designed for future psychotherapists who are interested in combining the therapeutic insights and methodologies of the East and West with their own quest for self-knowledge.
+The Contemplative Psychotherapy & Buddhist Psychology master's degree at Naropa University is designed for future psychotherapists who are interested in combining the therapeutic insights and methodologies of the East and West with their own quest for self-knowledge.

 Through meditation classes, retreats, and individual instruction, this three-year intensive program will help you understand the personal wisdom or "brilliant sanity" we all carry inside.
 This provides your undergirding as you study Buddhist and Humanistic approaches to psychology and begin your clinical internship.